gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     - Does not extend `DefaultBinarySpec`
 - Friendly error message when attempting to register the same binary type with different implementations

-### Story: Custom plugin defines binaries for each custom component
+### Story: Plugin defines binaries for each custom component

 This story introduces a mechanism by this a developer can define the binaries that should be built for a custom library.